Q: As a venture capitalist, what are some red flags that would make you reject a startup immediately?

 - Making it too hard to meet.
 Related to the prior point, but selling stock is … selling.
 Again, if you have more demand than capacity, you can set the terms for a meeting.
 But if you are in sales mode, make it easy.
 Meet where they want, and when.

 - You’ve burnt too much capital already.
 This isn’t an auto-reject, but it is close.
-If you have burnt say > $3m-$4m on the way to $1m ARR, it starts to get tough, unless you are truly a rocketship.
+If you have burnt, say, more than $3m-$4m on the way to $1m ARR, it starts to get tough to invest (at least for me), unless you are truly a rocketship.
 Put differently, you sort of need to have spent < half of what you are raising now to make the venture math pencil out.

 For me at least, the following are clear auto delete / archive: